donaldRwilliams/BGGM/README.md

 #### Analytic

 There is also an analytic solution that is based on the Wishart distribution.
-This simple solution provides competivie performance with “state-of-the-art” methods, assuming that *n* (observations) \> *p* (variables) The one caveat is that it works only for `type = "continuous"` (the default).
+This simple solution provides competitive performance with “state-of-the-art” methods, assuming that *n* (observations) \> *p* (variables) The one caveat is that it works only for `type = "continuous"` (the default).